Resolution-scale relativistic formulation of non-differentiable mechanics: Introduction

-This may provide new insights in two major aspects of the physical world.
-First, in standard quantum mechanics, the resolution-scale dependance is explicit in the Heisenberg uncertainty relations and several authors \cite{feynmanhibbs1965, Nelson1966,abbotwise1981} commented on the fractal nature of the quantum path, which appears as a manifestation of the non determinism of measurement outcomes.
+The scale relativity approach can be expected to provide new insights in two major aspects of the physical world.
+First, in standard quantum mechanics, the resolution-scale dependance is explicit in the Heisenberg uncertainty relations and several authors \cite{feynmanhibbs1965,Nelson1966,abbotwise1981} commented on the fractal nature of the quantum path, which appears as a manifestation of the non-determinism of measurement outcomes.
 Second, complex and chaotic systems often involve the coupling between phenomena occurring at different scales and always demonstrate structures over broad ranges of scales.
-While chaos is a universal phenomenon investigated in many domains of science \cite{gleik1987}, there is no general framework for modeling these systems characterized by fractal dynamical paths and an at least effective loss of determinism.
-The two articles in the present series constitue a review of the Scale Relativitic approach \cite{nottale1993,nottale2011} to standard quantum mechanics and to complex and/or chaotic systems with the present paper concentrating on the development of a mechanics of non-differentiable paths.
+While chaos is a universal phenomenon investigated in many domains of science \cite{gleik1987,thompson2016}, there is no general framework for modeling these systems characterized by fractal dynamical paths with an at least effective loss of determinism.